savonet/liquidsoap/doc/content/faq.md

 ### Runtime exceptions

-Liquidsoap scrips can raise runtime errors of the form:
+Liquidsoap scripts can raise runtime errors of the form:

 ```
 At line 3, char 45: